aiguy110/mj_pdf_reader/README.md

 This is a fork made by Mudlej from PDF Viewer Plus originally made by Gokul Swaminathan (@JavaCafe01).

-I made several modifications and fixes to the UI, UX and functionality, and called the new version MJ PDF Reader.
+I made significant modifications to the app, see the section below (What is different from PDF Viewer Plus).

 ## Screenshots